Answers Dog Food (Detailed Formula) receives the Advisor’s top rating of 5 stars.

 Free of any plant-based protein boosters, this looks like the profile of a raw product containing a significant amount of meat.

-Answers Detailed Dog Food is a meat-based raw product using a generous amount of chicken, beef or pork as its main sources of animal protein, thus earning the brand 5 stars.
+Answers Detailed Formula is a meat-based raw dog food using a generous amount of chicken, beef or pork as its main sources of animal protein, thus earning the brand 5 stars.

 A Final Word